 Summary

 Titus entreats the judges who are leading his sons away to spare their lives for the sake of his war efforts and age.
 They ignore him, and he prostrates himself upon the ground, saying that he will rain tears on the earth so that it will refuse to drink the blood of his sons.
-Lucius enters with his sword drawn and tells his father, "You recount your sorrows to a stone" (III.i.29).
+Lucius enters with his sword drawn and tells his father, “You recount your sorrows to a stone” (3.1.29).
 To this, Titus replies that stones are softer than the tribunes of Rome.
-Lucius unsuccessfully attempts to free his brothers, and is banished; Titus calls him a lucky man for escaping the "wilderness of tigers" (III.i.54) that Rome has become.
-Marcus enters with the ravished Lavinia, and all break down in tears, with Titus calling relentlessly for them to "look upon her" (III.i.65).
+Lucius unsuccessfully attempts to free his brothers and is banished.
+Titus calls him a lucky man for escaping the “wilderness of tigers” (3.1.55) that Rome has become.
+Marcus enters with the ravished Lavinia, and all break down in tears, with Titus calling relentlessly for them to “look upon her” (3.1.67).

-Aaron enters with the message for Titus that if Titus cuts off one of his own hands, the Emperor will spare his sons.
-Marcus and Lucius argue that they should sacrifice their hands, but while Titus sends them off for an axe, he gets Aaron to cut off his hand (with the fantastically embarrassing line "Lend me thy hand, and I will give you mine").
-The message turns out to be a trick: after Titus has lost his hand, a messenger returns with the severed heads of Quintus and Martius.
-Titus begins to laugh for the tears he can no longer shed (III.i.263).
-He retires to his home with his brother and his daughter, sending Lucius off to raise an army of Goths against Tamora and Saturninus.
+Aaron then breaks in on the scene with a message: if Titus cuts off one of his own hands, then Emperor Saturninus will spare his sons.
+Marcus and Lucius argue that one of them should sacrifice their hand instead.
+However, when Titus sends them off for an axe, he gets Aaron to cut off his hand.
+As Aaron indicates in a sly aside, his message turns out to be a trick.
+Soon after Titus has given his hand, a messenger returns with the severed heads of Quintus and Martius, along with “thy hand in scorn to thee sent back” (3.2.242).
+Marcus, whose grief now waxes into rage, urges that Titus must take action in pursuit of vengeance.
+Titus, meanwhile, not having “another tear to shed” (3.2.271), begins to laugh.
+Even so, he pledges to seek revenge and sends Lucious off to raise an army of Goths against Tamora and Saturninus.

-In the second scene, Titus, Marcus, Lavinia, and Lucius's son, Young Lucius, have a small banquet where Titus feeds his daughter while he deciphers the sorrow behind her mimed actions.
+In the second scene, Titus, Marcus, Lavinia, and Lucius’s son, Young Lucius, have a small banquet where Titus feeds his daughter while attempting to decipher the sorrow behind her mimed actions.
 For example, he understands that she will have no drink but her tears.
 When Marcus kills a fly, this causes Titus to wax sympathetic for the parents of the fly.
-Marcus humors him by saying that it is a black fly like Aaron.
+Marcus humors him by saying that the fly is black like Aaron the Moor.
 Titus reacts with delight, which convinces Marcus that he is mad.
-Titus then takes Lavinia and young Lucius away to read.
+Titus then takes Lavinia and Young Lucius away to read.

 Analysis